kapostolou/xna_code/Diagrams/Effect Structure/readme.txt

-The unnamed ellipse  represents a dynamic array and it and the type of its elements (Force_Draw_Handle) commands for placing forces on the grid.
+The unnamed ellipse  represents a dynamic array. and the type of its elements (Force_Draw_Handle) represents commands for placing forces on the grid.

-Essentialy the game play code should just add to this list Force_Draw_Handles containing information on what we'd like to place.
+Essentially the game play code should add to this list Force_Draw_Handle objects containing information on what we'd like to place on the grid.